 Calorie for calorie, it is high in protein compared to most vegetables in its family.

-Quinoa, pronounced "Keen-Wah" is a gluten-free, grain like seed.
-It's currently among the world’s most popular and nutritious "superfoods".
+Quinoa, pronounced “Keen-Wah” is a gluten-free, grain-like seed.

-It is full of fiber, iron, magnesium, B-vitamins, potassium, calcium, phosphorus, vitamin E and various beneficial antioxidants.
+These include fiber, iron, magnesium, B-vitamins, potassium, calcium, phosphorus, vitamin E.

 Lentils are a type of legume that is incredibly rich in nutrients.